Nathaniel Philbrick: Early life and education

 Philbrick was born on June 11, 1956, in Boston, Massachusetts, the son of Marianne (Dennis) and Thomas Philbrick, an English professor.
 He grew up in Pittsburgh, Pennsylvania.

 Philbrick attended Linden Elementary School and graduated from Taylor Allderdice High School in Pittsburgh, Pennsylvania.

 He earned a BA in English from Brown University and an MA in American literature from Duke University, where he was a James B. Duke Fellow.

 Philbrick was Brown University's first Intercollegiate All-American sailor in 1978.
 The same year, he won the Sunfish North Americans in Barrington, Rhode Island.

 Career

 Following graduate school, Philbrick worked as an editor at Sailing World magazine for four years and then as a freelancer for a number of years, during which time he was the primary caregiver for his two children while writing and editing several books about sailing, including The Passionate Sailor, Second Wind and Yaahting: A Parody.

 In 1994, he published his first book about the history of Nantucket, Away Off Shore, followed in 1998 by a study of the Nantucket's native legacy, Abram’s Eyes.
 He is the founding director of Nantucket's Egan Maritime Institute and is a research fellow at the Nantucket Historical Association and a leading authority on the history of Nantucket, Massachusetts.

 Personal life

-Philbrick is married to Melissa Douthart Philbrick, former executive director of Remain Nantucket.
-They have two children, Jennie and Ethan.
-In 1986, they moved to Nantucket, Massachusetts.
-He has lived in Nantucket, Massachusetts, since 1986.
+Philbrick is married to Melissa Douthart Philbrick, former executive director of Remain Nantucket, with whom he has two children.
+They moved to Nantucket in 1986.